 The County has developed Amendment #3 which was advertised for public comment on May 11, 2023, and posted on the County's website for public comment from May 11th to June 12th.
 The amendment included the removal of Crout Pond Way/Nathan Miller Road activity from the South Central Lexington County Road Improvements Project.
 This is being done both to address local residents' concerns with the project and to help redistribute funds necessary to pay for other infrastructure projects due to increased costs.
 The County is also modifying language in the Buyout program to indicate that the County will make any improvements to residential lots which suffer minor infrastructure impacts or wear during demolition and site clearance.
 Any repair to damages will only include the cost of material and will only return the infrastructure to its original condition.
 The County did not receive any comment pertaining to the amendment.
+The amedment was sent to HUD for review.

-The County continues to update its policies and procedures to clarify any areas which may still be unclear or which need to be in alignment with program practices and implementation.
-None of the updates to the P&Ps require additional amendments to the Action Plan.
-All program forms have been developed and submitted to HUD for review and approval and, to date, have been confirmed as acceptable and are currently in use.
 Intake for the buyout program began in November, 2020 and the last property to be purchased was closed on in August, 2022.
 The final site conversion inspections occurred during May of this quarter.
-The County will finalize closeout of the program over the course of the next quarter.
+The County anticipates finalizing closeout of the program over the course of the next quarter.

 Infrastructure Environmental Reviews (EAs) have been completed for all three infrastructure projects.
-The County has procured four engineering firms to develop road improvement designs for the four active road improvement projects.
+The County has procured four engineering firms to develop road improvement designs for the road improvement projects.
+Total draws for CDBG MIT for this past guarter - \$194,098.32.